PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-06 06:58:46
+Last updated: 2024-04-06 06:59:23
-Random Quote: How does a computer get drunk?
-It takes screenshots. - Will Livingston
+Random Quote: Ted: "Do you have a cold?"Barney: "I'm fine.
+My nose is just overflowing with awesome and I had to get some of it out." - Barney Stinson